Ahmedemad190/testing/README.md

 ```
 # :warning: reserve proxy
 A server or piece of software that stands in between client devices and a web server is called a reverse proxy.
 Serving as the server's representative, it takes requests from clients and sends them to the intended web server.
 The direction of communication is the primary difference between a reverse proxy and a standard (forward) proxy.

+# :warning: Forward proxy
+A forward proxy, which is also commonly called a "proxy server," is a software program or server that serves as a middleman between client devices (such web browsers) and the internet.
+A client sends a request to the forward proxy server, which on the client's behalf passes it to the target server, in order to obtain the resource via the internet.
+After that, the proxy server receives the response from the destination server and forwards it to the client.